 After a new Board Chair is elected each year, the Immediate Past Chair shall continue to perform a vital role for the school.
 The Immediate Past Chair shall serve as an advisor to the Board.
-The Immediate Past Chair shall be an ex officio member of the Board during such time unless they are still a voting member of the Board, in which case, in addition to any other role they may accept on the Board, they shall also assist and advise the new Chair until the new Chair-Elect is elected.
+The Immediate Past Chair shall be a non-voting ex officio memberof the Board during such time unless they are still a voting member of the Board, in which case, in addition to any other role they may accept on the Board, they shall also assist and advise the new Chair.